Decentralized-ID/decentralized-id.github.io/Rebooting-Web-of-Trust/README.md

-# Rebooting Web Of Trust - Papers and Advanced Readings Index
+# Rebooting Web Of Trust - Papers and Advance Readings Index

 I wanted a list of all RWoT papers in one place, rather than having to directory hop to look for what I need.